techcetblog/js-canvas-brick-bracker/README.md

 ## Refactoring to the game class

 Let's do a little bit of refactoring, right now we are passing two parameters to both the ball and the paddle.
-We are passing game width and game height, if we're going to pass more parameters like the ball might might need to know where the paddle is.
+We are passing game width and game height, if we're going to pass more parameters like the ball might need to know where the paddle is.

 Now let's create a new file called `game.js` and as usual create a game class with export default keyword.
 So, this class is going to be in charge of managing all this for us.
 So, let's go inside the `index js`, now grab three lines of code (ball, paddle and inputHandler) and move them into our new `game` class.